Smooth Calabi-Yau varieties with large index and Betti numbers: Notation and background

 \begin{definition} A \emph{(lattice) polytope} in $\R^n$ is the convex hull of a finite set of (lattice) points in $\R^n$.
 A \emph{(lattice) simplex} in $\R^n$ is the convex hull of a nonempty affinely independent set of (lattice) points in $\R^n$. \end{definition}

 A hyperplane $H$ in $\R^n$ splits $\R^n$ into two closed half-spaces.
 If a polytope $P$ is wholly contained in one of these half-spaces, we say $H \cap P$ is a \emph{face} of $P$, which is itself a polytope.
 A \emph{facet} of $P$ is a face of codimension $1$.
-We also consider $P$ to be a face of itself.
+By definition, the empty set and $P$ are both faces of $P$.

 A polytope can be defined either as a convex hull of finitely many vertices or as an intersection of finitely many closed half-spaces.
 For example,